themurod/themurod/author.md

 - 👀 I’m interested in programming and playing games
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on (хз)
-- 📫 How to reach me: https://t.me/uzbekslla
+- 📫 How to reach me: ok@themurod.uz